Wills, Trusts & Probate

 What is a power of attorney and why is it important?

-How can I avoid probate in California?
+How can I avoid probate for my family?

 Are estate planning documents legally binding in California?